Layer Workflow Guides

 Breaking things down, Worth explains that four main aspects of the structure must be evaluated.

-• Structural integrity: Can the adapted building meet today’s structural buildings?
+• Structural integrity: Can the adapted building meet today’s structural requirements?
 If floors are to be added, can the structural foundation support this?

 • Building envelope integrity: What is the condition of the exterior skin?
 Can it shed water?
 What is the status of the existing windows and doors?